 First, cut out and burn all dead, damaged, diseased, and insect-infected branches.
 Then gradually thin the healthy wood, removing all vertical growth-like water sprouts, branches that grow toward the center of the tree, and branches with weak, narrow crotch angles (less than 35%).
-Encourage horizontal branches, since they are the most fruitful, and prune more heavily in the top of the tree so that sunlight reaches the lower limbs.

 Source: Rodale's Book Of Hints, Tips, and Everyday Wisdom

 Productive fruit trees with an abundance of high quality fruit don't just happen.
 They result from good cultural practices, including pruning.
 Pruning is often neglected either due to a lack of pruning skills and knowledge or a fear that one is going to injure or kill the tree.

 This article is available in PDF format.
 Click here to download it.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.